Do you need Oklahoma Boating education?

-There is no minimum age to take the online boat safety exam.
+There is no minimum age requirement to take the Boat Oklahoma Course.

-- He or she has successfully completed an approved boating safety education course or passed a proctored equivalency examination and has received a Boating Safety Education Certificate and…
+- He or she has successfully completed an approved boating safety education course or passed a proctored equivalency examination and has received a Oklahoma Boater Education Certificate and…

 - He or she is supervised by a competent person who is at least 18 years of age.

 - If the vessel is other than a personal watercraft: The supervising person must be on board and in position to take immediate control of the vessel.

 - If the vessel is a PWC: The person must supervise visually within 500 yards of the PWC.

 Oklahoma law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.